ryuichiueda/slides_marp/prob_robotics_2025/lesson4-1e.md

 ### Approximating to Discrete Values ​​(Multidimensional Case)

 - 2-D Case: Partition the plane, count the number of data points, and create a distribution.
-- Right: This process is performed for the $(x,y)$ coordinates in the first example.
+    - Right: This process is performed for the $(x,y)$ coordinates in the example.
 - Higher Dimensions
     - Partition 3-D space, 4-D space, etc. in the same way.
     - Dimensions above 4 are difficult to imagine, so it may be better to think in terms of lists or formulas.
         - Example: Calculate the probability $P(h,i,j,k)$ for the combination of 4-axis partitions $(h,i,j,k)$.

 ![bg right:30% 95%](./figs/discretization.png)